top of page

 Our meetings are held at Richings Sports Club at 7:30 pm.

-Our next committee meeting is Monday, 17th November at 7.30 pm at the Sports Club.
+Our next committee meeting is on Monday 30th March, 7.30 pm at the Sports Club

 How do I get involved?